What Is a Shopper Profile: 8 Types of Shoppers

 Showrooming: When a customer goes to view a physical product in-store so that they can purchase it online.

-This type of shopping is particularly popular among people in the market for furniture, appliances, or other large, expensive products that are supposed to last.
-While large companies like Ikea have molded their entire business model on the showrooming customer, showrooming can be problematic for small businesses because often, shoppers will view your product only to purchase it from another retailer at a lower price.
+Showrooming customers are particularly common for furniture, appliances, or other large, expensive products that are supposed to last.
+While large companies like Ikea have modeled their entire business on showrooming customers, showrooming can be problematic for small businesses because often, shoppers will view your product only to purchase it from another retailer at a lower price.

 The Showrooming Customer’s Needs